JakubTabor/Unsupervised_Learning/README.md

 # Next we are gonna build model for our dataset, it will be KMeans model
 * But first we are gonna figure our number of clusters from our dataset
 * First we check it using inertia_ and supplying 7 possible num. of clusters
+* Next we use Silhouette Score and overall from this 2 techniques we see that the best num. of clusters is 3